4 Key Differences Between Vulnerability Management and Penetration Testing

 Assess Frequency and Timing of Implementation

-Looking ahead, by 2026, penetration assessments are expected to become a in certain regulated sectors.
-This underscores the urgency for companies to adapt their evaluation practices accordingly. is emerging as a gold standard for high-risk organizations, reflecting modern best practices in cybersecurity.
+Looking ahead, by 2026, penetration assessments are expected to become a requirement in certain regulated sectors.
+This underscores the urgency for companies to adapt their evaluation practices accordingly.
+Penetration testing is emerging as a gold standard for high-risk organizations, reflecting modern best practices in cybersecurity.
 Are you prepared to meet these evolving challenges?

 The central node represents the overall topic, while the branches show the two main assessment types and their recommended frequencies.
 Each color-coded branch helps distinguish between vulnerability management and penetration testing.